 Ultimately customer satisfaction begins with employee satisfaction.
-Yet too often management overlooks the day-to-day contributions employees make to the business.
-One of the top reasons why employees leave a company is not because of the rate of pay.
+Yet, too often, management overlooks the day-to-day contributions employees make to the business.
+Some business leaders will claim, “We have the best wages and benefits among our competitors.
+Isn’t that good enough?
+And I’d say, “If the only thing your people get out of their job is a paycheck, you, as a leader, have failed.”
+One of the top reasons why employees leave a company is not because of the rate of pay or benefits.
 It is because they felt they did not get recognized for their efforts.
 At the same time, your employees will only deliver the level of service that they have experienced within your business.
 With that in mind, you must ensure that your employees understand their key role in the success of your business and are recognized for their efforts.
 In order to accomplish this, incorporate in your management style these two M’s – Motivation and Maintenance.

-Motivation begins with the hiring process and continues through training.
+Motivation begins with the selection (You don’t hire.
+You select) process and continues through onboarding.
 During the interview, you should explain to the prospective employee the critical “key role” in maintaining the highest level of customer courtesy.
-Thereafter, insure that each new employee goes through an extensive orientation program that not only includes the tasks of their job, but also the vision and specific proven performance tips to deliver your expectation of customer service.
+Thereafter, ensure that each new employee goes through an extensive orientation program that not only includes the tasks of their job, but also the vision and specific proven performance tips to deliver your expectation of customer service.

-This orientation sets the tone of your company’s commitment to the customer and reinforces the “key role” concept you discussed in the hiring interview.
+This orientation sets the tone of your company’s commitment to the customer and reinforces the “key role” concept you discussed in the selection interview.
 Continue on-the-job instruction with a designated coach.
 The key criterion for the selection of your coach should be an outgoing, friendly character which captures what you want to project as your company’s personality.
 Be sure that the coach is aware of your expectations of the delivery of the customer service performance standards.